makhsry/mak/README.md

 <details open>
   <summary><strong>Professional Summary</strong></summary>

- > - Blendtechnical the strength of traditional engineertechnical with state-of-the-art theory and machine learntechnical.
+ > - Blending the strength of traditional engineering with state-of-the-art theory and machine learning.
  >
- > - Experienced in inspecttechnical, designtechnical, optimiztechnical, and evaluattechnical large-scale systems in conjunction with simulation, virtual environment traintechnical and data-driven tools (AI/ML) to support design, development, and decision-maktechnical with a focus on enhanctechnical operational efficiency, identifytechnical potential issues and reductechnical costs.
+ > - Experienced in inspecting, designing, optimizing, and evaluating large-scale systems in conjunction with simulation, virtual environment training and data-driven tools (AI/ML) to support design, development, and decision-making with a focus on enhancing operational efficiency, identifying potential issues and reducing costs.

 </details>